eMapR/LTOP_FTV/README.md

 				{task name for 02kMeansCluster.js asset output}

-#### 10 Export KMeans seed image to Islay (Moving Data)
+#### 10 Export KMeans seed image to Islay (Moving Data) (OPTIONAL)

 Download the Kmeans Seed image.
 This image looks like the SNIC Seed Image but the pixels values are Kmeans Cluster IDs.
-This IDs are the links between simular patches.
+This IDs are the links between similar patches.
 Note that if you have a large enough area you will need to stitch the resultant GEE rasters together using the steps outlined in number 3 above (i.e. make a list of files and then a VRT file from that).

 	0. Open terminal on Islay in a VNC